-The purpose of the syllabus is to tell you how the course is organized, what the expectations are, and how you will be graded.
+The purpose of the syllabus is to inform you how this course is organized, what the expectations are, and how you will be graded.
 In addition, there is important information about how the college will operate during severe weather and how the college will communicate with you.
 The syllabus is not a contract.
 Instead, it is meant to help you succeed in this course.
-If any of the content changes during the semester, you will be notified.
+If any of the content changes during the course term, you will be notified.